Jobotros/Jobotros/README.md

 - 👋 Hi, I’m @Jobotros Joe Botros
 - 👀 I’m interested in learning and collabortaing on using techonology in the financial sector (mainly process automation and streamlining operations).
 - 🌱 I’m currently learning HTML, CSS, Bootstrap, Javascript, Jquery, Node.Js(express), MySQL.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects in the financial secor industry.
 - 📫 How to reach me : twitter @zozeph

 <!---